 Make Sure They See YOU Having Fun!

-We realized that Leni is literally watching every. single. thing. we do!
-It’s really cute because she’s a TOTAL COPYCAT, but also kind of intimidating to know that she’s picking up on our moods and likes/dislikes as well already.
+We realized that Leni and Boone are literally watching every. single. thing. we do!
+It’s really cute because Leni in particular is a TOTAL COPYCAT, but also kind of intimidating to know that she’s picking up on our moods and likes/dislikes as well already.
 I often have to check myself and make sure what I’m doing and saying is what I want her seeing.
 If you make going outside seem like a chore, (even if you’re going to do chores!) they will pick up on that.
 Don’t worry about getting dirty – that’s half the fun of being outside!
 Being cheerful about the outdoors, even if you’d rather be inside sometimes, might make all the difference in the attitude kids have about being out there themselves.
 Besides, we could probably all benefit from being a little more cheerful!